-Once you know the divorce is final, you can start to relax but there are still two issues that you may have to deal with.
-In some cases, there will be a need for:
+Once you know the divorce is final, you can start to relax, but there are still two issues that you may have to face.

-Enforcement – If you or your spouse fails to follow the court order, then the Court has ways to enforce its orders.
+Enforcement – If you or your spouse fails to follow the court order, the Court has ways to enforce its orders.
 The most common enforcement scenarios are:

 - If you failed to pay the money you owed, the judge can order your immediate compliance and hold you in contempt of Court.
 If you still don’t pay, then they can order garnishment, incarceration, and even have the sheriff seize and sell your property to get the money.